magento/merchdocs/src/customers/account-dashboard-approval-rules.md

 _Company Approval Rules_

 Depending on the company role and permissions, users may have the option to edit, delete, or view approval rules.
+## Purchase order payment methods

+Purchase order approval supports both online and offline payment methods.
+All default offline payment methods are supported for purchase order approvals.

+For online payments, the following methods are supported:

+* Paypal Express
+* Braintree payments

+{:.bs-callout-warning}
+Purchase orders should use an "In-Context Checkout Experience".
+Out-of-Context checkouts are not supported as they bypass the normal checkout flow.
+Generally, "In-Context" means you stay on the Magento site to complete the process.
+"Out-of-Context" is when you are taken to another site to complete the purchase.
+Also, using gift cards, store credit, or reward points with online payment methods for purchase orders is not supported.
+Enabling these features with online payments may cause some unexpected behavior.
+It is recommended to disable gift cards, store credit, and reward points when online payments are enabled for purchase orders.
 ## Create an approval rule

 ![]({% link images/images-b2b/storefront-create-approval-rule.png %}){: .zoom}